Polarized Deep Inelastic Scattering as $x \to 1$ using Soft Collinear Effective Theory: -topology Amplitude to Order D-topology qqg Amplitude to Order Lambda4

 The QCD 1-gluon tree-level amplitude Fig.~\ref{fig:subleading}, expanded to order $\lambda^4$ in the $D$-topology in the Breit-frame gives

-where $u$ and $\overline{u}$ are the the momentum-fractions of the outgoing quark and antiquark respectively.
+where $u$ and $\overline{u}$ are the momentum fractions of the outgoing quark and antiquark, respectively.
 The above expansion contains all the order $g$ operators in the SCET $D$-topology.
 There are other $q\overline{q}g^r$ operators generated at order $\lambda^{r}$ where $r$ denotes the number of gluons in the amplitude.